openaps/AndroidAPSdocs/docs/EN/Getting-Started/ClosedLoop.rst

 .. image:: ../images/autopilot.png
   :alt: AAPS is like an autopilot

-A closed loop system combines different components in order to make diabetes management easier for you.
-Or in the words of Dana M. Lewis in her great book `Automated Insulin Delivery <https://www.artificialpancreasbook.com/>`_: "An artificial pancreas in any form of automated insulin delivery isn’t a cure.
-You still have diabetes.
-You still need to change your pump site.
-You still may have to calibrate your CGM sensor.
-You will still need to change your CGM sensor periodically.
-It’s very similar to “autopilot” for planes - especially because they still have a pilot.
-With an APS, you’re still around and piloting, even if you have automated help from the technology.
-You’re still in charge of flying the plane."
+A closed loop system (or arifical pancreas) combines different components in order to make diabetes management easier for you.
+In her great book `Automated Insulin Delivery <https://www.artificialpancreasbook.com/>`_ Dana M. Lewis calls it an `"autopilot for your diabetes" <https://www.artificialpancreasbook.com/3.-getting-started-with-your-aps#switching-to-automated-diabetes-mode-autopilot-for-your-diabetes>`_.
+But what does that mean?

 **Autopilot in an aircraft**